DiceDB/dice/docs/src/content/docs/commands/COPY.md

 The `COPY` command can raise the following errors:

+1. `Wrong type of value or key`:
-1. `WRONGTYPE Operation against a key holding the wrong kind of value`:
+    - Error message `(error) WRONGTYPE Operation against a key holding the wrong kind of value`:
     - This error occurs if the source key holds a value that is not compatible with the `COPY` operation.
+2.  `Not existent key`:
-2.  `ERR no such key`:
+    -  Error message: `(error) ERR no such key`
     - This error occurs if the source key does not exist.
-3. `ERR target key name is busy`:
     - This error occurs if the destination key already exists and the `REPLACE` option is not specified.

 ## Example Usage